 Noon to 1 o’clock is generally lunch time, and from 1 until 2 is another learning session.
-During this afternoon learning session, you might offer the rudiments of reading, writing and arithmetic.
-These teaching chores can be handled by college students studying to be teachers, retired teachers, or unemployed persons with teaching certificates.
+During this afternoon learning session, you might offer the rudiments of reading, writing, and arithmetic.
+These teaching chores can be handled by college students studying for an early education degree, retired teachers, or unemployed persons with teaching certificates.
 It’s not so much a session to teach proficiency as a time to stimulate interest in formal education.
 The basic goal of most day care centers is to instill within each child a desire to learn more about the world in which he lives.
 Thus, each child should be full of plans for “when I get to be six years old and start school, I’m going to…”

 These trips can be anything from a walk in your immediate neighborhood to loading all the kids into cars or onto buses and taking them to the zoo.
 Check it out first, but on the whole, you’ll find most businesses in your area will welcome opportunities to show the children around their offices or factories.
 The same thing quite naturally applies to your city offices, fire department, police department, and radio or television stations.